 PFCs have been criticised because, in high concentrations, they’ve been linked to negative health effects in humans and wildlife.
 They don’t easily degrade in nature and they travel easily through water and wind, becoming more concentrated along food chains.
 PFCs look like a snake, with a head and a long tail.
 Different types of PFCs have different tail lengths – the longer the tail, the stronger their ability to repel water, but also the more dangerous they are.
 That’s why we excluded all long-chain PFCs in 2014, as soon as we got to know of their negative effect.

 We are constantly looking for alternatives to reduce our impact on the environment, while still protecting our users.
 The process we have put in place consists of restricting the use of the most dangerous PFCs, rethinking the need for water repellency treatments, replacing PFCs with available alternatives when possible, researching and reuniting with the industry and experts to find joint solutions.
 We’ve made a big leap towards reducing our use of PFCs.
-The number of apparel items where we're using PFC water-repellent treatment was reduced by 22% between 2018 and 2019.
+In our winter 2020 collections, the percentage of apparel items where we're using PFC-free water-repellent treatment is 45% for Salewa, 43% for Dynafit, and 90% for Pomoca.
 We continue to make great progress in the reduction across the board in PFCs.
 But in the lack of good alternatives and because we also have a responsibility to ensure the safety of mountaineers using our products, we continue to use PFCs in some of our products (only short-chain, C6).